SuperOfficeDocs/superoffice-docs/docs/license/expander-services/index.md

 ## What is Expander Services?

-**Expander Services** is our name for a set development tools and development products that allow you to customize your CRM solution and to integrate other applications with SuperOffice.
+**Expander Services** is our name for a set of development tools and development products that allow you to customize your CRM solution and to integrate other applications with SuperOffice.

 ## Development Tools

-[Development Tools][1] is a **site-wide licence** that enables customers and partners to extend, optimize, configure and automate SuperOffice CRM to fit their business.
+[Development Tools][1] is a **site-wide license** that enables customers and partners to extend, optimize, configure and automate SuperOffice CRM to fit their business.
 Specifically, you get:

 * [CRMScript][2]: Customize your workflows and automation
 * [SuperMacro][4]